 Default Schema - Specifies the default schema used for data browsing, application creation, and SQL script execution.
 When using workspaces that have more than one schema available, this schema is the default for creating applications, performing SQL queries, and so on.
 This feature does not control security, only the user's preference.

-Default Date Format - Specify the default Oracle date format for the user.
-This will control the default date format within SQL Workshop.
+- Default Date Format - Specify the default Oracle date format for the user.
+This option controls the default date format within SQL Workshop.

 - Unicode CSV Downloads - Specify whether to provide SQL Workshop CSV downloads in Unicode.
 This does only affect SQL Workshop and not custom applications.

 - Run application in new window -